Leonardoaugusto77/Avoiding_StormsX/README.md

 - **Styled Components**: Library for styling React components.

-- **Documentação do TypeScript**: I referred to the official TypeScript documentation to resolve queries and enhance my understanding of the language.
+- **TypeScript Documentation**: I referred to the official TypeScript documentation to resolve queries and enhance my understanding of the language.

 - **ChatGPT**: I utilized ChatGPT to research and clarify doubts related to TypeScript.